Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation: Experiments

 \subsection{Experimental Design and Results}

-\subsubsection{Regression‑Based Imputation Model Selection}
+\subsubsection{Regression Based Imputation Model Selection}

-Without loss of generality, the first set of experiments validates our imputer selection by assessing its ability to recover a single blocked modality.
-We compare three regression architectures—MLP, LSTM (Long Short-Term Memory), and CNN1D—on two datasets: FatigueSet (with ECG masked) and MEFAR (with EEG masked).
-In each case, the missing channel is replaced by the model prediction, and we record the mean squared error.
-Table~\ref{tab:test_performance} presents these results.
-The MLP consistently achieves the lowest loss, demonstrating its superiority as an imputer.
-Consequently, we employ the MLP for all subsequent modality imputation tasks.
+Without loss of generality, the first set of experiments validates our imputer selection by assessing its ability to recover a single masked modality.
+We compare four regression architectures--MLP, LSTM (Long Short-Term Memory), CNN1D, and TimeMixer\cite{wang2024timemixerdecomposablemultiscalemixing}--on two datasets: FatigueSet (with ECG masked) and MEFAR (with EEG masked).
+In each case, the missing modality is replaced by the model prediction, and we record the mean squared error (MSE).
+All errors are computed on strictly held-out, non-overlapping 10-s windows sampled at 32 Hz.
+The results show that the MLP consistently yields the lowest MSE, as shown in Table~\ref{tab:test_performance}.
+Consequently, the MLP serves as the default model for all subsequent modality-imputation tasks unless otherwise specified.